 June Learning Resource

 Our June curriculum jumps right into summer fun with bubbles, boats and floats, and other buggy fun!
 3 and 4 Pre will be learning about parts of an insect and the differences between an insect and a spider.
 Did you know a spider has 6 or 8 eyes?!
 Some students will spend time creating ladybug projects and reading Eric Carles’s The Very Grouchy Ladybug.
 We will talk about what it means to be a friend.
 In addition, we strive towards being happy and not grouchy with our teachers, parents, and friends!
 3 Pre will begin counting by 10’s by grouping physical objects by ten.
 4 Pre will review counting by 10’s and even practice skip counting (counting by twos).
 They will also learn to count backward from ten to zero.

 July Learning Resource

 Our July curricular activities continue the summer learning fun!
 Our Dramatic Play Room will be set up like a campsite!
-We will a pretend campfire roasting marshmallows and singing campfire songs.
+We will have a pretend campfire roasting marshmallows and singing campfire songs.
 In addition, we will have a pretend’s night sleep under the stars!
 All ages will talk about friendship and what that looks like!
-Because at Paradigm, our communities beyond school.
+Because at Paradigm, our communities are beyond school.
 Our Littles will work on building vocabulary with things that we might find in our environment.
 The will be on July words such as fireflies, squirrels, fish, and grasshoppers.
 We will focus on color recognition using those items as well.